paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 -   $p$: accelerating power for the electrical stress, defined in the formula for each type of component;

--   $E_{a}$ : The value of the activation energy which depends on the technology and main contributing failure mechanism considered.
+-   $E_{a}$ : The value of the activation energy which depends on the technology and main contributing {term}`failure mechanism <Failure mechanism>` considered.
 ````

-For some components that are sensitive to failure mechanisms linked to electrical operation, the contribution of electrical stress is considered as a multiplicative factor.
+For some components that are sensitive to {term}`failure mechanisms <Failure mechanism>` linked to electrical operation, the contribution of electrical stress is considered as a multiplicative factor.
 This electrical stress is determined based on the ratio between applied stress and rated stress, elevated to an accelerating power $p$.
 The considered stresses are voltage and current.
 The accelerating power $p$ is derived based on publications or by engineering judgment.

 (eee_4_3_1_14)=